Champion Energy: Products and services

-Champion Energy Services offers a variety of retail plans depending on the market served and the customer classification.
-All markets and customer classifications can select fixed price plans that allow customers to lock in an electricity rate for the term of the agreement.
-For commercial customers, more complex options are available including index, hybrid (fixed and index combinations), block and index, and layered purchase options.
-These commercial plans are customer-specific, require greater customer involvement, and have a substantially different risk profile than fixed price plans.
+Champion Energy Services offers various retail electricity plans based on market and customer type.
+All customers can choose fixed-price plans, which lock in electricity rates for the duration of the contract.
+Commercial customers have access to more complex options, including index-based, hybrid (fixed and index), block and index, and layered purchase plans.
+These options are tailored to individual customers, involve greater participation, and carry different risk profiles compared to fixed-price plans.

 Recognition

-The company ranked "Highest in Residential Customer Satisfaction with Retail Electric Service" according to the J.D.
-Power and Associates Texas Residential Retail Electric Provider Customer Satisfaction Studies from 2010-2013 and again from 2015-2016.
-A+ rating with the Better Business Bureau, Awarded "Best Texas Electricity Provider" three years in a row from Texas Electricity Ratings, and a 5-star rating from the Public Utility Commission of Texas (PUCT).
+The company was ranked “Highest in Residential Customer Satisfaction with Retail Electric Service” by J.D.
+Power in its Texas Residential Retail Electric Provider Customer Satisfaction Studies from 2010 to 2013 and again from 2015 to 2016.
+It has also received an A+ rating from the Better Business Bureau, was named “Best Texas Electricity Provider” for three consecutive years by Texas Electricity Ratings, and holds a 5-star rating from the Public Utility Commission of Texas.